-2. Remove indicator
+2. Remove the indicator

-Both SRAM and Sturmey Archer hub gears use a small shifter rod indicator chain for shifting duties.
+Both SRAM and Sturmey-Archer hub gears use a small shifter rod indicator chain for shifting duties.
 These are quite fragile, so treat with great care.

 To prevent damage while removing the tension arm retaining nut, ﬁrst shift into your highest gear to remove tension on the cable.
 Unwind the adjuster barrel, after having unlocked the adjuster lockring just a nudge.

 Keep the lockring in its original position and use it as a quick adjustment reference when re-setting the gears.
 Now, carefully unwind the rod and withdraw it from the axle.

 Having removed the indicator rod and chain, loosen the 15mm nut holding the tension arm.
 Note the light torque required for removal of the tension arm nut.